Clinical Consultation for Therapists: Neurodivergent-Affirming OCD & Anxiety Support

 • Navigating a case where significant trauma history, a co-occurring medical condition, or a previous bad experience with ERP is making the work more complicated

 You don't have to have it all figured out before you reach out.
-Aiden is used to "I'm not sure what's happening here" being the starting point — that's often exactly where the most useful consultation begins.
+I’m used to"I'm not sure what's happening here" being the starting point; we can jump right in from there.

 We Can Work Together On…